MrSonOfaBit/devops-master-class/kubernetes/kubernetes_notes.md

 #### **cloud-controller-manager**
 Manages and connects your cluster to the clouds provider api.
 If you run K8s on a local machine the cluster does not have a cloud controller manager.

+### Node
+A node can be a virtual or a physical machine.
+It is managed by the Control Plane and contain services needed to run pods.
+Normally you have multiple Nodes inside a Cluster but it depends on your environment and amount of workload.

 ---

+## Workloads
+Workloads are applications that run on Kubernetes.
+These Workloads are run in one or a set of pods.

-## Pods
+### Pods
 ![Kubernetes Pod](https://matthewpalmer.net/kubernetes-app-developer/articles/networking-overview.png)

 A Pod is a collection of containers that run on a host.
 A node can contain multiple pods and a pod contain multiple containers.
+It is the smallest deployable unit in Kubernetes.

+### Deployments
+Deployments manage a set of Pods.
+Your defined state will be applied through the deployment.
+You can define which image should be used and the amount of pods by define the replica number.

+### ReplicaSet
+The ReplicaSet is managed automatically by the deployment.
+It maintain a stable amount of replica pods.
+If one pod gets deleted or is removed, a new pod will be created immediately.